mingsxs/ascii-search/README.md

 ## Introduction

   This simple utility is implemented with `C`, using standard libraries `stdio.h`, `stdlib.h` and `string.h` only, which lends enough portability among various platforms.
 It's designed for coding especially for embedded coding.
-If you often deal with massive, tedious `VPD` fields programing with `Hex` or `Decimal` data format, this utility should be helpful to transform or validate data.
+If you often deal with massive, tedious `VPD field` programing with `Hex` or `Decimal` data format, this utility should be helpful to transform or validate data.

 ## Compiling